DevOtts/Ottimus/telegram-n8n-integration/README.md

 # ❌ "Invalid API credentials"
 # ✅ Fix: Double-check API ID and API Hash from my.telegram.org

+# ❌ App asks for password after SMS code
+# ✅ Fix: You have Two-Factor Authentication enabled in Telegram
+# ✅ Enter your Two-Step Verification password (the one YOU set up)
+# ✅ Check: Telegram Settings → Privacy and Security → Two-Step Verification

+# ❌ "Invalid password" or forgot 2FA password
+# ✅ Fix Option 1: Reset 2FA password via email (if you set recovery email)
+# ✅ Fix Option 2: Temporarily disable 2FA in Telegram for setup
+# ✅ Remember: You can re-enable 2FA after session.session is created

 # ❌ Repeated auth requests
 # ✅ Fix: Make sure session.session file exists and is readable